 By not providing a filter in your betta tank you are not providing them the best environment possible.

 2. Betta fish prefer calm waters with little or no current.
 Filters are not required and by using a filter you may be putting your fish at risk.

-Some betta fish of the long-tail species, have large fins that can catch water currents like a sail and cause them undo stress and fin damage.
+Some betta fish of the long-tail species have large fins that can catch water currents like a sail and cause them undue stress and fin damage.

 While both positions have valid points, we believe it would be a mistake to paint all situations with only these two viewpoints.

 Our opinion is to consider your situation independently and supply what is best for you and your betta.

 Video: Do Betta Fish Need A Filter?